lowRISC/opentitan/hw/ip/rv_core_ibex/doc/dv/_index.md

 ## Verification strategy

 The main Ibex testbench is not contained in the OpenTitan repository.
-Verification is primarily done by the testbench in the Ibex reposity, see the [Ibex Testplan](https://ibex-core.readthedocs.io/en/latest/03_reference/testplan.html) for more details.
+Verification is primarily done by the testbench in the Ibex repository, see the [Ibex Testplan](https://ibex-core.readthedocs.io/en/latest/03_reference/testplan.html) for more details.

 The additional features provided by the RISC-V Core Wrapper are verified at a chip level only (See the [Earlgrey Chip DV testplan]({{< relref "hw/top_earlgrey/doc/dv" >}}).
 As they are simple features chip level only verification suffices to meet our goals.